UK man sentenced in Texas for bid to sell weapons parts to Iran

 "I look forward to returning home and being near my friends and family, especially my sick wife," Tappin told reporters after the sentencing in El Paso, Texas.

-The wealthy businessman from Kent was convicted of trying to sell components for Hawk Air Defense Missile Systems to Iran.
-Prosecutors said that if the scheme had succeeded, Tappin stood to collect a relatively modest profit of $11,000.
+The wealthy businessman from Kent was convicted of trying to sell components for Hawk Air Defence Missile Systems to Iran.
+Prosecutors said that if the scheme had succeeded, Tappin stood to collect a relatively modest profit of $11,000 (6,866.85 pounds).

 The six-year-long saga began when U.S. Homeland Security Investigations agents learned of a plot to use phony freight invoices and complicated cash transfers to attempt to send zinc/silver oxide reserve batteries for the weapons systems to Iran.
 Exporting the batteries from the United States requires a license or written authorization from the U.S. State Department.